carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Use Cases:
   - It solves a **VPN connection keeping dropping out** because the amount of throughput.
   - It sets a private connectivity between AWS and your data center, office, or collocated environment.
+  - A company has acquired another business and needs to migrate their 50TB of data into AWS within 1 month.
+They also require a secure, reliable and private connection to the AWS cloud ==> AWS Direct Connect provides a secure, reliable and private connection.
+However, lead times are often longer than 1 month so it cannot be used to migrate data within the timeframes
+    - Alternatively, use AWS Snowball to move the data and order a Direct Connect connection to satisfy the other requirement later on.
+In the meantime the organization can use an AWS VPN for secure, private access to their VPC.

 ###### AWS Direct Connect Plus VPN